Why Physiotherapy is Essential for Recovery

 Why Choose Our Vaughan Physiotherapy Clinic?

-Our approach to plantar fasciitis blends evidence-based care with individualized strategies:
+Our approach to plantar fasciitis blends evidence-based care with individualized strategies, delivered by a multidisciplinary team of physiotherapists, registered massage therapists, an acupuncture provider, and a chiropractor working together:

 - Comprehensive Assessment: We evaluate foot mechanics, gait patterns, and tissue health to pinpoint the root cause of your heel pain.

-- Personalized Treatment Plans: Customized to your activity level, lifestyle, and recovery goals.
+- Personalized, Multidisciplinary Treatment Plans: Customized to your activity level, lifestyle, and recovery goals — and drawing on physiotherapy, massage therapy, acupuncture/dry needling, and chiropractic care as appropriate for your case.

-- Collaborative Care: Partnering with podiatrists or orthopedic specialists for complex cases.
+- Collaborative Care: Our practitioners coordinate with one another, and partner with podiatrists or orthopedic specialists for complex cases.

 - Effective Home Programs: Video-guided stretches and strengthening routines to accelerate healing between visits.